MutualDEX/bigswap-org/src/pages/docs/v2/11-governance/04-glossary.md

 - **Proposal:** A proposal is executable code that modifies the governance contract or treasury and how they work.
 In order to create a proposal, a user must have at least 1% (10M BGSP) of all BGSP delegated to their address.
 Proposals are stored in the &quot;proposals&quot; mapping of the Governor smart contract.
 All proposals are subject to a 7-day voting period.
 If the proposer does not maintain their vote weight balance throughout the voting period, the proposal may be canceled by anyone.

-- **Quorum:** In order for a vote to pass, it must achieve quorum of 4% of all UNI (40M) voting in the affirmative.
+- **Quorum:** In order for a vote to pass, it must achieve quorum of 3% of all BGSP (30M) voting in the affirmative.
 The purpose of the quorum is to ensure that the only measures that pass have adequate voter participation.

 - **Voting:** Users can vote for or against single proposals once they have voting rights delegated to their address.
 Votes can be cast while a proposal is in the &quot;Active&quot; state.
 Votes can be submitted immediately using &quot;castVote&quot; or submitted later with &quot;castVoteBySig&quot; (For more info on castVoteBySig and offline signatures, see EIP-712).
-If the majority of votes (and a 4% quorum of BGSP) vote for a proposal, the proposal may be queued in the Timelock.
+If the majority of votes (and a 3% quorum of BGSP) vote for a proposal, the proposal may be queued in the Timelock.

 - **Voting Period:** Once a proposal has been put forward, Uniswap community members will have a seven day period (the Voting Period) to cast their votes.